ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ![matrix-graph](images/matrix_multiplication.png)

-We have achieved a speedup of 16 with the help of a `parallel_for`.
-It is very much possible to achieve linear speedups when parallelisable workloads are available.
+We've achieved a speedup of 16 with the help of a `parallel_for`.
+It's very much possible to achieve linear speedups when parallelisable workloads are available.

-Note that the performance of parallel code heavily depends on the machine, some machine settings specific to Linux systems for obtaining optimal results are described [here](https://github.com/ocaml-bench/ocaml_bench_scripts#notes-on-hardware-and-os-settings-for-linux-benchmarking).
+Note that parallel code performance heavily depends on the machine.
+Some machine settings specific to Linux systems for obtaining optimal results are described [here](https://github.com/ocaml-bench/ocaml_bench_scripts#notes-on-hardware-and-os-settings-for-linux-benchmarking).